kallelix/esp32-lunos-e2-fan-control/README.md

 # Lunos e2 Fan Control
 This project provides an API to control Lunos e2 fan pairs on an esp32 without any hardware other than a small driver circuit.
+The fan is working like this one in this dataseet: https://www.farnell.com/datasheets/2634798.pdf

 ## Circuit
 Circuit for one fan pair.
 Pin J1 3 and 2 are the input pwm signales from the esp32.